Identity fusion: The four principles

+More recent iterations of identity fusion theory have emphasised the primacy of the "Identity synergy principle" over the other principles.

 Consequences

 Endorsement of extreme pro-group behaviors

 Since the experimental study of actual extreme pro-group acts raises large ethical red flags, researchers have largely focused on endorsements of extreme pro-group acts.
 Several studies have shown that fusion is a robust predictor of willingness to fight and die on behalf of one's group.
 Other research has examined responses to variations of the trolley dilemma adapted for groups.
 In scenarios that pitted the desire for self-preservation against self-sacrifice for others, strongly fused persons were especially willing to endorse sacrificing their lives for fellow in-group members (but not for out-group members).
 Using a different approach, researchers examined group members' reactions to significant group losses and found that highly identified individuals tend to detach themselves from the group following a group failure, whereas strongly fused persons predicted that they would "go down with the ship".
 For example, in parallel studies of the 2008 presidential elections in Spain and the United States, people who were strongly fused with their political party internalized both victory and defeat, but highly identified persons internalized only victory.
 Additional field research with terrorist groups like ISIS and rebel groups is also beginning to shed light on the role identity fusion plays in extreme pro-group behaviors.